 BTW the last time I did this exchange was on 4/23/97.
 It’s weird that I have a journal entry from then.
 I wonder if I will have one in five years when I need to buy another damn coat.

 I watched a shitload of a lot of TV yesterday.
 I was so bored, I watched about half of the movie Over the Top.
 This movie was a total disaster, which makes it an excellent bit of comedy in my eyes.
 It has every bad 80s cliche you could possibly imagine, from the costumes to the acting to the Rocky-like plot curve.
 This movie really tries to cash it in like Rocky, the underdog-comes-back-and-kicks-ass angle.
 The problem?
 It’s about ARM WRESTLING.
 Rocky has all of this preparation for a serious fight, the drinking of eggs and running up the steps and punching the pieces of meat.
 And when he gets pushed back in the plot, he gets his ass kicked, and he’s all bloody and beaten.
 So they try to legitimize this sport where you essentially move your arm one way or the other, and in the final match, there is the infamous Stallone “preparing for battle” montage, but it’s just a bunch of fucking meatheads putting powder on their hand or strapping up their arm or yelling and posturing.
-It’s retarded, but I love it.
+It’s stupid, but I love it.

 Pro Wrestler Terry Funk, the “living legend”, has a small role in the film as the bad guy’s bodyguard.
 I totally forgot about this, and when I saw him, I jumped off the couch and started yelling “Funk!
 Funk!
 Funk!”
 Unfortunately, it is a very small part, but it is funny to see him with his 80s hair.
 Also, the music in this was that really bad power-ballad inspirational rock shit you saw a lot of in this era.
 Frank Stallone gets a cut in there, along with Asia, Kenny Loggins, and Eddie Money.
 Sammy Hagar (pre-Van Hagar) has one of the main cuts, “Winner Takes it All”.
 The funniest part was when I saw the end, where they drive off into the sunset and the credits roll over this Larry Greene song “Take it Higher”.
 Before I knew the title and before the singing started, I thought “I bet they rhyme fire, desire, and higher.
 The actual lyrics: “something something desire, fight the fire, take it higher, over the top.”
 I about had a seizure when I heard that.